Frank Hurley (1885-1962) [House and gardens, Australia] [between 1910 and 1962], nla.obj-159237448

 - Title Office records

-There are several websites which provide information on resources and where to find them.
-The sites are generally specific to individual states.
+There are several websites, usually specific to individual states, which provide information on resources and where to find them.
+Guides may be from State Libraries, State Records and Archives offices or city councils.
 Examples include:

 - Queensland State Archives Brief Guide 27 Tracing the history of your house